NTIG-Uppsala/elevhalsa-skylt/documentation.md

 The jekyll serve command is in .bashrc and not in `on_startup.sh` because it does not work when placed in `on_startup.sh`.
 It is not optimal that it is in `.bashrc ` because all commands in `.bashrc` are run everytime a new terminal is opened.
-So every time you ssh into the Raspberry Pi it tries to start a jekyll server, but fails because one is already running.
+So every time you ssh into the Raspberry Pi it tries to start a Jekyll server, but fails because one is already running.

 Commands in `autostart` are processed in a parallel fashion, so commands do not wait for previous commands to finish.
 More about this [here](https://forums.raspberrypi.com/viewtopic.php?t=294014).
 For this reason, the commands are put in `on_startup.sh` instead, and the autostart file just runs `on_startup.sh`.